2D Projectors

 proj_id = astra_create_projector('cuda', proj_geom, vol_geom);

-This projector does not directly specify a weight matrix, but instead is intended to let algorithms use GPU/CUDA code.
+This projector corresponds to the linear (Joseph/slice-interpolated) projector type accelerated using GPU/CUDA.
 It can be used with parallel, parallel_vec, fanflat and fanflat_vec projection geometries.

 create